You, along with millions of others, are probably on alert due to the potential danger of the COVID-19 and political unrest.

-I, and many of my professional speaking colleagues, have had paid engagements either put on HOLD or cancelled.
 Sport, theatre and charitable events have been put on HOLD or cancelled.
 Churches, schools and even courts with juries have put a ban on their gatherings.
 Others negatively affected are small business owners, manufacturers, who cannot access needed materials, and all the medical professionals who are scrambling to protect and serve.
 These measures affect, especially, those who provide services to those venues while earning minimum wages.
 People’s incomes are being affected.
 Many are seeing their investments dramatically sink.
+Government are being challenged.
+Democracy is being challenged.
 So we can truly say, we are living in scary times!

 However, hysteria merely creates another problem.
 Feelings of panic put our nervous system on high alert, compromise our immune system, and dampen our brain’s prefrontal cortex–inhibiting their ability to make rational, informed and helpful decisions.